GathunguAlex/Artticals/README.md

 Build out the following methods on the Article class

 + Article.all
-  + returns all of the articles
+  + returns an array of all articles
 + Article#author
   + returns the author for that given article
 + Article#magazine
-  + returns the restaurant for that given article
+  + returns the magazine for that given article

 Build out the following methods on the Magazine class